-The City of East Lansing’s Cross Connection Control Program went into effect in 2006.
-The Michigan Department of Environmental Quality (DEQ) mandated water protection programs which require municipal water suppliers to provide consumers with safe drinking water to prevent the introduction of contaminants and pollutants into the water distribution system.
-The use of backflow prevention devices help protect our valuable resource.
+The City of East Lansing’s Cross Connection Control Program went into effect in 2006, when the Michigan Department of Environment, Great Lakes and Energy (formerly known as the Michigan Department of Environmental Quality) required municipal water suppliers to prevent the introduction of contaminants and pollutants into water distribution systems.
+The use of backflow prevention devices helps protect this valuable resource.

-A direct connection of a garden hose to a chemical fertilizer sprayer, or, the water supply pipe connection to a dental cuspidor, as well as lawn irrigation systems.
+a direct connection of a garden hose to a chemical fertilizer sprayer